Inven MCP Server

 Tool Annotation Description

-`get_transaction_lists` read-only List the user's Inven transaction lists.
+get_deal_lists read-only List the user's Inven deal lists.

-`get_transaction_list_ids` read-only Return transaction IDs of positively-marked entries on a list.
+get_deal_list_ids read-only Return deal IDs of positively-marked entries on a list.

 Utility